Quantumplatr/recreation-permit-notifs/README.md

 - `run-once`
   - Values: `true` or `false`
   - If `true`, permits will be checked for once and not
-- `wait-for-load`
-  - Format: `number` (e.g. `2`, `10`)
-  - Tells the web scraper how long to wait (in seconds) for an element to load.
-  - This handles the latency of waiting for the page to load in and find parts of the page.
-  - This will affect how fast the web scraper runs, but if it's too small it may give up on trying to find parts of the page.
-I've found that `2` (seconds) works well for my computer and internet connection.
-  - If there are errors in the program output related to something like "element not found", try increasing this value.
 - `permits`
   - The permits to search for.
   - `id`